guilherme-v/aps_navigator/README.md

 ```

 - The browser's address bar will display: `/dynamic_url_example?tab=books`.
-- The navigator will create the Page and put it at the top of the Route Stack.
+- The `Page` will be created and put at the top of the Route Stack.

-- The following sections describe better the above steps.
+The following sections describe better the above steps.

-## Usage
+## :massage: Usage

 ### 1 - Creating the Navigator and defining the Routes: